 Straight answers.
 No marketing fluff.

 Prompt caching only works within a single session and only for identical prefixes.
-MEMStorage works across sessions, across users, and uses semantic matching, not exact matching.
+MEMStorage works across sessions, across users, and matches by confidence rather than exact text. v1 uses confidence-scored matching; embedding-based retrieval is on the roadmap.

 If someone asks the same question in a different way, we still catch it.
 That's the layer OpenAI and Anthropic don't cover — and the fact that they price cached inputs dramatically lower tells you they know a huge share of usage is repeated queries.